Most textbooks are available in the library for a two-hour checkout. They are held in the Course Reserves behind the Circulation Desk.

 Course Reserves allow instructors to make course material available to all students in their classes.
 Items that may be placed on reserve include books, articles, chapters, videos, class notes, study guides and other course material.
 Both library-owned and instructor-owned material may be placed on reserve.
 If the library does not own a copy of your textbook, please ask your instructor if he/she has a copy for library use.

+Current editions only.
 Older editions of current textbooks are not placed on reserve.
 The most recent previous edition of a textbook may be placed in the library's circulating collection for three-week checkout.

 Most items have a two-hour loan period, although some go out for longer.